LucasJMO/E6Plus/classes/Marshall.md

 **Weapon and Armor Proficiency**: Marshalls are proficient with all simple and martial weapons.
 Marshalls are proficient with all armor and shields (including tower shields).

-**Battle Shout**: Once per day per class level, a marshall may expend a swift action in order to grant up to four allies (this may include the marshall) within short range a +1 Morale bonus to all attack rolls, damage rolls, and saves.
+**Battle Shout**: Twice per day per class level, a marshall may expend a swift action in order to grant up to four allies (this may include the marshall) within short range a +1 Morale bonus to all attack rolls, damage rolls, armor class, and saves.
 This bonus lasts for a number of rounds equal to the marshall's class level.
 In a party with multiple marshalls this effect does not stack.

 **Inspire Bravery**: Allies within 60 feet of a Marshall may add the Marshall’s Charisma bonus to their saves against Fear effects.
 This bonus does not stack in a party with multiple marshalls.

 **Untiring**(Ex): A Marshall needs half as much sleep as normal (for example, a long rest for a marshall is 4 hours) and is immune to any effects which cause fatigue, exhaustion, or sleep.

-**Heal Injuries**(Su): As a swift action, a marshall can heal up to four allies (including the marshall) a number of hit points equal to his class level.
-This action may be taken a number of times per day equal to the marshall's class level divided by two (rounded down), and all affected characters must be within short range.
+**Heal Injuries**(Su): As a swift action, a marshall can expend a use of battle shout to heal an ally in short range (or himself) a number of hit points equal to his class level divided by 2.

 **Marshall's Poise**(Ex): A marshall applies his Charisma modifier (if positive) as a bonus on all saving throws.